muccg/yabi/docs/backends.rst

 S3 Backend
 ----------
 An S3 filesystem backend can be created by using the schema ``s3``.
-If the hostname ends with ``amazonaws.com`` then the backend operation is pointed at Amazon S3.
-If the hostname doesn't end in this domain, then the backend operation is pointed at that host on the specified port.
-In this way you can use the S3 protocol to connect to third party S3 services that talk the S3 protocol.
+The domain of the hostname should be set to ``amazonaws.com`` and the hostname to a S3 bucket name.

-Usually, the full amazonws bucket name is used as the hostname.
-For example ``mybucket.amazonaws.com`` as the hostname will access the bucket
-``mybucket`` on amazon.
+For example ``mybucket.amazonaws.com`` as the hostname will access the bucket ``mybucket`` on amazon.

 In setting up the credential for access to S3, your remote username is ignored, so you can place any text in here you like.
-You will need to fill in three fields: password, cert, and key.
-Into the password box put the Amazon access key *password* .
-Into the yabi cert field put the Amazon ACCESS ID.
-Into the yabi key field put the Amazon SECRET KEY.
+You will need to fill in two fields: cert, and key.
+Into the yabi cert field put the Amazon ACCESS ID and into the yabi key field put the Amazon SECRET KEY.